E. Hoffmann Price

 Edgar Hoffmann Trooper Price (July 3, 1898 – June 18, 1988) was an American writer of popular fiction (he was a self-titled "fictioneer") for the pulp magazine marketplace.
 He collaborated with H. P. Lovecraft on "Through the Gates of the Silver Key".

 Biography

 Price was born at Fowler, California.
 During his early years, he became interested in China as a result of his interactions with a Chinese salesman in his hometown.
-As a form of punishment, his mother once threatened to leave Price with him.
-He did not see this as a punishment.
+As a form of punishment, his mother once threatened to leave Price with the salesman.
+Price did not see this as a punishment.
 His interest in China also had a sexual aspect.
 His wife later noted that "Oriental women fascinate [him]".